tehrlich/tehrlich.github.io/_posts/2013-11-06-BeatKeeper.markdown

 date:   2013-11-06
 categories: glass
 ---
+<i>Note: this post is now sorely out of date, complete with broken links and images.
+Nonetheless I think it's valuable to leave up for posterity.</i>

 <i>Reposted from the CU Winds Google Glass blog available <a href="http://blogs.cornell.edu/cuwindsglass/2013/11/06/beatkeeper-version-1-0/">here</a>.</i>

 <p>Cindi and I spent a few hours two weeks ago getting BeatKeeper up and running on Glass.
 After cloning the repository on my local machine, I imported the app into Eclipse and pushed it to the device.
 We were immediately presented with something that looks like this:</p>